 ABOUT THE PROJECT

-Carey Services is transforming our workshop space to create a training and career development center to offer career and life skills development.
+Carey Services is transforming our workshop space to create the eMPower Academy, a training and career development center, to offer career and life skills development.
 In this space, individuals with disabilities can gain and improve life skills, explore career options and receive training to ready themselves for community-based employment.
 Modular learning labs will create community and education paths with relevant connections to employment needs and opportunities to achieve individual goals.
 Each learning lab will have relevant connections to the broader community.
 Learning labs to be included are Equipment Repair & Janitorial, Foodservice, Gardening, Hospitality & Healthy Lifestyle, Instructional Center, Pre-manufacturing, Public Services, Retail and Technology.
 The areas to be included are overviewed below.

 Bridge the Gap